tonsuke0615/fleamarket_sample_78b/README.md

 - belongs_to: brand
 - belongs_to: user
+- belongs_to: order
 - belongs_to_active_hash: category
 - belongs_to_active_hash: shippingfee
 - belongs_to_active_hash: condition
 - belongs_to_active_hash: shipping_from
 - belongs_to_active_hash: preparation_day
 - has_many: comments, dependent: destroy
+- has_many: item_images, dependent: destroy

 ## brands table